 “I’m very lucky.
 Nev does all the cooking and works wonders with fresh ingredients.
 The balance of exercise and nutrition is working for me and I feel healthier now than I have done in years.”
 Since changing her diet & life style she has not had a relapse in over eight years.

 Claire is an inspiration and instigated rowing for the disabled at Guildford Rowing Club where Robert Hall coached people on the river Wey in a specially adapted rowing boat.

-Part of Claire’s routine is being part of the Samson Centre for multiple sclerosis.
-The Samson Centre is a totally self-funded charity which provides physiotherapy, exercise classes, gym sessions and oxygen therapy for people living with multiple sclerosis.
-With running costs of nearly £200k per year it relies on fundraising activities and donations to support its activities.
-If you would like to help more people like Claire visit our donations page.
+Part of Claire’s daily routine is being part of the Samson Centre for MS. The Samson Centre is a totally self-funded charity which provides physiotherapy, exercise classes, gym sessions and oxygen therapy for people living with MS. With running costs of nearly £300k per year it relies on fundraising activities and donations to support its activities.
+If you would like to help more people like Claire, please visit our our donations page.